Agnès Varda Goes from Film Buff to Filmmaker

 What else can I say to you?

 I don’t think I have any other questions.
 I’m going to think more deeply about my life, after speaking to you.

 You know, if they’ve named the director’s lounge after me, I might just be the oldest film director alive.

 (Laughs) That’s not true, I don’t think so.

 I’m 88.
 Who comes to top me?
 (Laughs) Introduce me to my elders!
 It’s good to be in a good mood about that, you know.

-I think when you are a young filmmaker and have early success, there can be a bit of a complex that makes people wonder — will people still want to see my movies when I’m older?
-Age and experience can only make you a better filmmaker, right?
+When you're a young filmmaker and have early success, there can be a bit of a complex that makes you wonder — will people still want to see my movies when I’m older?
+So age and experience can only make you a better artist, right?

 I don’t know.
 What I do know is that, sometimes, I feel a sort of shame; I feel like I should leave the room.
 Sometimes, I feel: should I still work even though I’m so old?
 Maybe I should just not work to give more room to the young ones.

 But you still want to make movies, right?